RobWar-code/AICode/README.md

 To select between parallel and serial modes of operation, set the processMode property in AICodeConfig.js

+The transfer of data between the main control process and the worker apps can either be via the database or via the file system as json files.
+This option can be set using the workerDataTransfer property in AICodeConfig.js.

 ##### Code Distribution
 The most basic set of tests looks at distribution and frequency of occurence of instructions in the entity set of instructions,